cloudstax/firecamp/catalog/redis/README.md

 **Cluster Mode**: the minimal Redis cluster should have [at least 3 shards](https://redis.io/topics/cluster-tutorial#creating-and-using-a-redis-cluster).
 Each shard could be single instance mode or master-slave mode.
 For example, in a 3 availability zones environment, create a 3 shards Redis cluster and each shard has 3 replicas, then each shard will have 1 master and 2 slaves.
 All masters will be put in one availability zone for low latency, and the slaves will be distributed to the other two availability zones for HA.

+Redis cluster could handle the node failure when "[there are at least the majority of masters and a slave for every unreachable master](https://redis.io/topics/cluster-spec)".
+If the majority of masters are down, the slaves will not become master automatically.
+Need to manually run [cluster failover takeover](https://redis.io/commands/cluster-failover) to promote the slave to become the new master.

+By default, FireCamp distributes the masters to all availability zones.
+So when one availability zone goes down, Redis cluster will still have the majority of masters to promote the slave to master automatically.

+The network inside one availability zone is faster than cross availability zones.
+Running all masters on a single availability zone would be useful for some cases.
+For example, Redis is used for cache.
+The application also runs in a single availability zone.
+Only when the availability zone fails, the application and Redis will run in another availability zone.
+We will support it in the future.
+When the master availability zone goes down, FireCamp will automatically run `cluster failover takeover` to promote the slave to master.

 ### Redis Static IP address
 Both Redis Sentinel and Cluster require to use a static IP address to represent a Redis member, the hostname is not allowed.
 See Redis issues [2706](https://github.com/antirez/redis/issues/2410), [2410](https://github.com/antirez/redis/issues/2410), [2565](https://github.com/antirez/redis/issues/2565), [2323](https://github.com/antirez/redis/pull/2323).